Five Custom Cranberry Cabins

 You can’t get closer to harvest action than a cranberry marsh, so why not sleep where the berries sleep?
 The Stone Cottage at Glacial Lake Cranberries in Wisconsin Rapids overlooks the western grounds of Glacial Lake’s 140-year-old cranberry bog.
 Quaint and snug, the cottage evokes the charm of the English countryside—but the allure is purely Wisconsin.
-Right out the cottage door, join an exclusive tour to view the cranberry growing process.
-Don’t forget to stop by the Cranberry Visitor Center to learn about cranberries from their roots to worldwide distribution before you leave.

 For the lavish wine aficionado

 Though most cranberry wetlands are in central Wisconsin around Tomah, Black River Falls and Wisconsin Rapids, there’s a pocket of production up north.
 Perfect for large gatherings looking to relax, the Cranberry Castle in Eagle River offers lake access, luxurious amenities and a theater room.
 To experience the Northwoods’ cranberry culture, take your group to the nearby Three Lakes Winery.
 The original cranberry winery boasts free tastings of cranberry wine varietals, as well as free winery tours.

 Tip: Time your getaway with the Cranberry Fest Eagle River—the fest provides shuttles to the winery, plus marsh tours and a cranberry fitness weekend.